jdisset/dracon/README.md

 ### 6. Command Line Programs

 Dracon provides utilities to generate command line programs from a simple Pydantic model.
-They fully leverage the configuration system and allow for easy configuration file overrides and command line argument parsing.
+They fully leverage the configuration system and allow configuration file overrides and command line argument parsing.

 ```
 Arg annotation: